-The teaching staff includes renowned professors, researchers, and clinicians with expertise in various disciplines, including genetics, neuroscience, bioinformatics, and molecular biology, providing interdisciplinary exposure to students.
+The teaching staff includes renowned professors, researchers, and clinicians with expertise in various disciplines, including molecular biology, genetics, neuroscience and bioinformatics, providing interdisciplinary exposure to students.
 Many faculty members have strong research backgrounds with international publications.

 The EEC was impressed by the number of publications in respected journals, with students as first or coauthors.